 where the $\rho_i$ are probabilities summing to unity.
 By this definition, the entropy of a pure state is zero.
-Then if the combined SE universe is described by a density matrix $ \rho_{SE} $ for a pure state, then $S^{vN}_{univ} = 0$.
-Hence, the von Neumann definition of the quantum entropy does not encompass the idea of the entropy of the universe, i.e. the entropy of an SE total system, apart from quantum entanglement with some further exterior world.
+Then if the combined SE universe is described by a density matrix $ \rho_{SE} $ for a pure state, we have $S^{vN}_{univ} = 0$.
+Hence, the von Neumann definition of the quantum entropy does not encompass the idea of the entropy of a pure state SE closed universe, apart from quantum entanglement with some further exterior world.
 (In this paper, we use $sys$ and $univ$ to refer generically to system and universe; we use S, E, and SE when referring to the specific model system S, environment E, and universe SE.)
-The statement of the second law in standard thermodynamics, given in Eq. \ref{secondlaw}, thus ceases to have meaning, along with the foundation in the second law of the standard relation between free energy and spontaneous processes {(Eq. \ref{greatresult}).
-Moreover, without that connection, the basis of the theory of equilibrium in the law of van't Hoff is lost.
-To be clear, this is not just a matter of settled results in thermodynamics: in modern treatments of nonequilibrium thermodynamics e.g. Kondepudi and Prigogine \cite{kp}, the entropy change of the universe regarded as ``irreversible entropy production" is taken as a basic working idea.
+The statement of the second law in standard thermodynamics, given in Eq. \ref{secondlaw}, thus ceases to have meaning, along with the foundation in the second law of the standard relation between free energy and spontaneous processes Eq. \ref{greatresult}, and the basis of the theory of equilibrium in the law of van't Hoff.
+This is not just a matter of settled results in thermodynamics: in modern treatments of nonequilibrium thermodynamics e.g. Kondepudi and Prigogine \cite{kp}, the entropy change of the universe regarded as ``irreversible entropy production" is taken as a basic working idea.
 At the cosmic scale, the presumed lack of a meaningful entropy for a pure state would seem to be a gap in the description e.g. of black hole thermodynamics, to say nothing of the entropy of the universe as a whole.